Northern Lights Pinball Show: Northern Lights Pinball Show

 The first official Northern Lights Pinball Show took place alongside the renamed 'Replay Expo' event on the weekend of 5/6 November 2011, again at the Norbreck Castle Hotel in Blackpool.
 The show featured 47 pinball machines, and included a display named 'Pinball thru the Ages' showcasing the history of pinball, with electro-mechanical machines from the 1960s, through to modern solid state machines of the 1990s and beyond.

 The following year, to accommodate the increase in visitor numbers, the venue was relocated to EventCity Manchester and took place on the weekend of 13/14 October 2012.
 The parent show was renamed again, to 'Play Expo'.
 The area allocated to pinball machines was increased, which allowed 78 machines to be set up, including a specially modified Haunted House with a multi-ball feature.

 The show in 2013 increased in size again, hosting 122 pinball machines, all on free play.
-As well as the now familiar NBA Fastbreak competition, the special features this year included a 'CosPin' cosplay competition, with attendees dressing as their favourite characters from the world of pinball.
+As well as the now familiar NBA Fastbreak competition, the special features included a 'CosPin' cosplay competition, with attendees dressing as their favourite characters from the world of pinball.
 Martin Ayub of Pinball News also hosted a competition across three pinball machines as a 'Pin Golf' competition, with competitors attempting to achieve objectives against each machine within the fewest balls.

 In 2014 the show contained 118 pinball machines over the weekend of 11/12 October.
 Amongst the highlights were a UK first appearance of 'The Walking Dead' pinball machine.
 A chance to see the progress on 'Forbidden Planet' by Phil Dixon, and a large collection of Gottlieb machines.
-A good number of special features appeared this year, including:
+A good number of special features appeared, including: